-Suburban and urban deer have a certain level of tolerance for human traffic in their woods.
-That all steaming from the fascinating process of classic conditioning, the subject at the fundamental core of my book ‘The Urban Deer Complex’.
-Whitetail’s recognize and process the difference between threatening and non-threatening human behavior.
+Suburban deer possess a tolerance for human traffic in their woods.
+This stems from the fascinating process of conditioning, a fundamental subject at the core of my book The Urban Deer Complex.
+Because of conditioning, whitetails can differentiate between threatening and nonthreatening human behavior.